FAQ - Frequently Asked Questions

 Do I get time off in the year?

 We allow for the same kind of holiday time as anyone working in a full-time job might expect.
-Members tend to have Monday off.
+Interns tend to have Monday off.

 I'm not very good at praying - does this matter?